Angie Xtravaganza: Early life

-Xtravaganza was born in New York City, one of 13 children born to a Catholic Puerto Rican family in South Bronx.
-From the age of 13 she nurtured a family of "children" on the Christopher Street piers and Times Square, primarily made up of those who had been rejected by their own families; they referred to her as "Ma".
-Xtravaganza started doing drag in 1980 and began competing in balls at the age of 16.
+Xtravaganza was born in New York City, one of 13 children born to a Puerto Rican-American family in the South Bronx.
+From the age of 13, she nurtured a family of "children" on the Christopher Street piers and Times Square, primarily made up of those who had been rejected by their own families; they referred to her as "Ma".
+Xtravaganza ran away from home when she was 14 years old, and began doing drag and competing in balls in 1980 at the age of 16.
 It was on the Christopher Street piers where she first met Hector Xtravaganza, with whom she would later found their eponymous house.